vedangj044/blog.drogue.io/content/2020-08-24-wifi-offload.md

 Next we use it directly to connect to our WiFi.
 Behind the scenes, calling `'join(...)` for instance will transmit an AT command, and the response will come back through the USART interrupt and be digested by the digest task, _seemingly_ in a multi-threaded sort of way.
-It's not really multi-threaded, the processor just keeps iterrupting our idle code and itself until a response occurs and our idle code is allow to proceed.
+It's not really multi-threaded, the processor just keeps iterrupting our idle code and itself until a response occurs and our idle code is allowed to proceed.

 _Finally_ we can `into_network_stack()` our adapter, which _consumes_ the adapter and gives us back a `TcpStack` implementation.
 Hooray!